THE WORLD SYNTHESIZER

 We've also designed a custom script that oscillates the x-fader automatically with control over speed and phase, and eDNA's five-stage FX path contains 41 custom plugins, including bespoke IRs pre-loaded.
 There are two "layer fx" stages that affect sound A or B, plus an auxiliary FX stage that can be sent via the layers or master FX stage.
 Any parameter of these can be assigned for automation or assignment to your controller.

 His passion for travel, adventure and music started at an early age, and he first worked as a sound editor for the film industry.
-Although his dyslexia slowed his reading of musical scores, in 1965 he won a scholarship to the Royal College of Music to study composition.
-He travelled widely in Europe and the Middle East, and while hitchhiking in Afghanistan he heard Islamic music for the first time and was immediately attracted to its beauty.
-During further travels in Iraq and Bahrain, he brought a small stereo tape recorder on his journey and persuaded local musicians to play for him, travelling up the Nile from the Mediterranean Sea and visiting Egypt, Sudan, Uganda and Kenya over a three-year period before finally reaching Lake Victoria.
+Although his dyslexia slowed his reading of musical scores, in 1965 he won a Foundation scholarship in composition to the Royal College of Music.
+He travelled widely in Europe and the Middle East, and while hitchhiking in Jerusalem he heard Islamic music for the first time and was immediately attracted to its beauty.
+On his next journey to Bahrain, he took a professional stereo tape recorder and recorded the renowned pearl divers.
+From 1969-74, he travelled up the Nile from the Mediterranean Sea to Lake Victoria, visiting Egypt, Sudan, Uganda Kenya and Tanzania, inviting many local musicians to be recorded, honouring their music in perpetuity.
 During a ten-year odyssey across the islands of the Pacific Ocean from 1978, Fanshawe collected hours of indigenous music, documenting the music and oral traditions of remote parts of Polynesia, Micronesia and Melanesia.
 “The cultural significance of David Fanshawe’s work is immense” – National Film and Sound Archive, Canberra.

 Returning to the United Kingdom with several hundreds of hours of recordings, Fanshawe was inspired to use some of these in what would become his best-known choral work, African Sanctus, which has received hundreds of highly-acclaimed performances worldwide.
-He composed a number of choral and orchestral works, as well as over 50 scores for films and television.
+He composed a number of choral and orchestral works, as well as over 50 scores for films and television and many album compilations.
 His organic field recordings have featured in countless TV documentaries and international feature films, and his work has also been the subject of a number of award-winning biographical documentaries.